By Dr. John Browning, M.D., is Board Certified in Pediatrics, Dermatology, and Pediatric Dermatology

 As we move into cooler months, the humidity will drop and your skin will start to dry out.
 If you are prone to dry, chapped hands during winter, then use a moisturizing soap.
-Avoid hand sanitizer, as the alcohol in it also has a drying effect.
-Use a hand cream throughout the day; start early, as it’s much easier to prevent cracked hands than to treat them!
+Avoid hand sanitizer as the alcohol in it is very drying.
+Use a hand cream throughout the day.
+Start early as it’s much easier to prevent cracked hands than to treat them!